jina-ai/docs/chapters/ranker.rst

 Ranker in action
 ----------------------

-Ranker can be used in several ways in Jina.
+:term:`Ranker` can be used in several ways in Jina.

 Run with Docker (docker run)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^